Tornadoes of 2024: March 2 (Uruguay)

-On Saturday March 2 of 2024 around 8:50 p.m.
-The city of Salto, Uruguay was affected by a tornado.
+On March 2 around 8:50 p.m., the city of Salto, Uruguay was affected by a tornado.
 The tornado originated in the area of the "Costanera norte", starting its trajectory between the Rowers Club and the Salto Rowing Club.
 In this area, very significant damage was observed to trees, billboards, with signs of rotation and fall of power lines and light poles.
 A container was displaced.
 Some trees in the area were left without branches and shells.
-The most significant damage was concentrated in highschool No. 2 and a minimarket, part of the roof of the business was found about 5 blocks away.
+The most significant damage was concentrated in high school No. 2 and a minimarket; part of the roof of the business was found about 5 blocks away.
 The phenomenon culminated in the area of Los Laureles neighborhood.
 Eyewitness accounts, together with evidence of the typical tornado path and the characteristic damage observed in the affected objects, suggest that the tornado could be classified as an EF1.
 In areas where the tornado did not pass through, no significant damage was recorded, and even some areas of the city barely experienced any winds.
 This highlights the focused and destructive nature of the event.
-This analysis is based on the field work conducted, which included direct observation of the damage, photographic documentation and consultation with eyewitnesses.
+This analysis is based on the field work conducted, which included direct observation of the damage, photographic documentation, and consultation with eyewitnesses.

-Report by meteorologist Joaquín D' Angelo - Station bcp Salto.